-As represented in the graphic above, Minnesota ABE has adopted three sets of content standards to define the knowledge and skills adult students need to succesfully transition to employment, post-secondary education or training, and/or increased engagement in the community.
+As represented in the graphic above, Minnesota ABE has adopted three sets of content standards to define the knowledge and skills adult students need to successfully transition to employment, post-secondary education or training, and/or increased engagement in the community.
 These content standards define the content and intention of instruction delivered in ABE classrooms and programs across the state.
 All Minnesota ABE programs are expected to incorporate these three sets of content standards into their programming at all levels.

 The three sets of content standards are: